 Category 1.
 Irrigated Agricultural Land: (Called "Irrigated Ag.")
-Irrigated land and only such irrigated land eligible for and granted the partial exemption for the current year's assessment roll as actively devoted to agriculture.
+Irrigated land and only such irrigated land eligible for and granted for the current year's assessment roll as actively devoted to agriculture.
 (See §§ 63-604 & 63-602K, I.C., and Rule 645) This irrigated land must be capable of and normally producing harvestable crops and may be located inside or outside the boundaries of an incorporated city.

 Category 2.
 Irrigated Grazing Land: Irrigated land and only such irrigated land eligible for and granted the partial exemption for the current year's assessment roll as actively devoted to agriculture.
-(See §§ 63-604 & 63-602K, I.C., and Rule 645) This irrigated land must be used for grazing and not normally capable of producing harvestable crops and may be located inside or outside the boundaries of an incorporated city.
+(See §§ 63-604 I.C., and Rule 645) This irrigated land must be used for grazing and not normally capable of producing harvestable crops and may be located inside or outside the boundaries of an incorporated city.

 Category 3.
 Nonirrigated Agricultural Land: (Called "Dry Ag.")
 Non-irrigated Agricultural Land.
-Land and only such land eligible for and granted the partial exemption for the current year's assessment roll as actively devoted to agriculture.
-(See §§ 63-604 & 63-602K, I.C., and Rule 645) This non-irrigated land must be capable of and normally producing harvestable crops without man-made irrigation and may be located inside or outside the boundaries of an incorporated city.
+Land and only such land eligible for and granted for the current year's assessment roll as actively devoted to agriculture.
+(See §§ 63-604 I.C., and Rule 645) This non-irrigated land must be capable of and normally producing harvestable crops without man-made irrigation and may be located inside or outside the boundaries of an incorporated city.

 Category 4.
-Meadow Land: Land and only such land eligible for and granted the partial exemption for the current year's assessment roll as actively devoted to agriculture.
-(See §§ 63-604 & 63-602K, I.C., and Rule 645) This meadowland must be capable of lush production of grass and may be located inside or outside the boundaries of an incorporated city.
+Meadow Land: Land and only such land eligible for and granted for the current year's assessment roll as actively devoted to agriculture.
+(See §§ 63-604 I.C., and Rule 645) This meadowland must be capable of lush production of grass and may be located inside or outside the boundaries of an incorporated city.

 Category 5.
-Dry Grazing Land: Land and only such land eligible for and granted the partial exemption for the current year's assessment roll as actively devoted to agriculture.
-(See §§ 63-604 & 63-602K, I.C., and Rule 645).
+Dry Grazing Land: Land and only such land eligible for and granted for the current year's assessment roll as actively devoted to agriculture.
+(See §§ 63-604 I.C., and Rule 645).
 This land must be capable of supporting grasses and not normally capable of supporting crops on regular rotation and may be located inside or outside the boundaries of an incorporated city.